Conflux-Chain/conflux-rust/internal_contract/README.md

 The contract address is `0x8ad036480160591706c831f0da19d1a424e39469`.

 + `set_sponsor_for_gas(address contract, uint upper_bound)`: If someone wants to sponsor the gas fee for a contract with address `contract`, he/she (it should be a normal account) should call this function and in the meantime transfer some tokens to the address `0x8ad036480160591706c831f0da19d1a424e39469`.
 The parameter `upper_bound` is the upper bound of the gas fee the sponsor will pay for a single transaction.
+The number of transfered tokens should be at least 1000 times of the `upper_bound`.
 The sponsor could be replaced if the new sponsor transfers more tokens and sets a larger upper bound.
 The current sponsor can also call the function to transfer more tokens to sponsor the contract.
 The `upper_bound` can be changed to a smaller one if current sponsor balance is less than the `upper_bound`.
 + `set_sponsor_for_collateral(address contract_addr)`: If someone wants to sponsor the CFS (collateral for storage) for a contract with address `contract`, he/she (it should be a normal account) should call this function and in the meantime transfer some tokens to the address `0x8ad036480160591706c831f0da19d1a424e39469`.
 The sponsor could be replaced if the new sponsor transfers more tokens.
 The current sponsor can also call the function to transfer more tokens to sponsor the contract.
 + `add_privilege(address[] memory)`: A contract can call this function to add some normal account address to the whitelist.
 It means that if the `sponsor_for_gas` is set, the contract will pay the gas fee for the accounts in the whitelist, and if the `sponsor_for_collateral` is set, the contract will pay the CFS (collateral for storage) for the accounts in the whitelist.
 A special address `0x0000000000000000000000000000000000000000` could be used if the contract wants to add all account to the whitelist.
 + `remove_privilege(address[] memory)`: A contract can call this function to remove some normal account address from the whitelist.